 You can revoke licenses from protected workloads or licensed hosts, and re-apply them to other objects that you plan to protect.
 License revoking can be helpful, for example, if a licensed host goes out of service or you do not want to protect some workloads anymore.

-If you manually revoke license instances allocated for a NAS share source, the next run of the NAS backup job, which protects this file share, will trigger the recalculation of the NAS share protected size and reallocation of license instances that Veeam Backup & Replication will consume.
+If you manually revoke license instances allocated for an unstructured data source, the next run of the unstructured data backup job that protects this data source will trigger the recalculation of the data source protected size and reallocation of license instances that Veeam Backup & Replication will consume.
+For more information, see the Instance Consumption for Object Storage Backup, File Backup and File to Tape Jobs section.

 To revoke a license, do the following: